raminjafary/dsa/README.md

-# Algorithms and data structures implementation in C
+# Algorithms and data structures in C